Olive Garden Italian Margarita Recipe

 1. Cut a lime wedge and rim the margarita glass with the lime.

-2. To rim the glass, dip the wet margarita glass into a dish filled with sugar.
+2. To rim the glass, dip the wet rim of the glass into a dish filled with sugar.

 3. Fill a cocktail shaker with tequila, triple sec, orange juice, and sour mix.

-5. Pour into a margarita glass filled with ice.
+2. Pour into the sugar-rimmed margarita glass filled with ice cubes.

 homemade Olive Garden Italian Margarita, amaretto, and ice in glasses